code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-30-jsf-primefaces-example.md

 Shown below is the XML representation of our Maven project in a <var>pom.xml</var> file.
 It contains the needed dependencies to compile and run our example.

+To avoid having to manage the version compatibility of the different Spring dependencies, we will inherit the defaults from the `spring-boot-starter-parent` parent POM.

 The [JoinFaces](https://github.com/joinfaces/joinfaces#joinfaces){:target="_blank"} project enables JSF usage inside a JAR packaged [Spring Boot](https://projects.spring.io/spring-boot/){:target="_blank"} application.

 It can auto-configure PrimeFaces, PrimeFaces Extensions, BootsFaces, ButterFaces, RichFaces, OmniFaces, AngularFaces, Mojarra and MyFaces libraries to run on embedded Tomcat, Jetty or Undertow servlet containers.